 Dilution for intravenous infusion

-When conducting infusion therapy, the drug is administered for at least half an hour.
-To prepare a solution, 2 g of the powder is diluted in 40 ml of a Ca-free solution: dextrose (5 or 10%), NaCl (0,9%), fructose (5%).
+When carrying out infusion therapy, the drug is administered for at least half an hour.
+To prepare a solution, 2 g of powder is diluted in 40 ml of Ca-free solution: dextrose (5 or 10%), NaCl (0,9%), fructose (5%).

 Additionally

-Ceftriaxone is intended exclusively for parenteral administration: manufacturers do not produce tablets and suspensions due to the fact that antibiotic in contact with the tissues of the body, it is highly active and strongly irritates them.
+Ceftriaxone is intended exclusively for parenteral administration: Manufacturers do not produce tablets and suspensions due to the fact that antibiotic in contact with body tissues, it exhibits high activity and greatly irritates them.

 Adverse reactions

-During treatment with the drug in patients with hypersensitivity to cephalosporins, adverse reactions may occur, which are clinically manifested as follows:
+During treatment with the drug in patients with hypersensitivity to cephalosporins, adverse reactions, which clinically manifest as follows:

-• from the nervous system - lethargy, drowsiness, lethargy, dizziness, paresthesia, sometimes convulsions and encephalopathy;
+• from the outside nervous system– lethargy, drowsiness, lethargy, dizziness, paresthesia, sometimes convulsions and encephalopathy;

-• on the part of the digestive system - stomatitis in the mouth, heartburn, belching, nausea, loss of appetite, vomiting, diarrhea with streaks of blood in the feces, development of ulcerative colitis, impaired liver function, development of acute liver failure in severe cases;
+• from the digestive system - stomatitis in the mouth, heartburn, belching, nausea, loss of appetite, vomiting, diarrhea with streaks of blood in the stool, development ulcerative colitis, liver dysfunction, development of acute liver failure in severe cases;

-• on the part of the reproductive system - vaginal dysbacteriosis, itching of the external genital organs, fungal diseases, the appearance of vaginal discharge with an unpleasant odor;
+• from the reproductive system - vaginal dysbiosis, itching of the external genitalia, fungal diseases, the appearance vaginal discharge with an unpleasant odor;

-• on the part of the respiratory system - cough, bronchospasm, nosebleeds, dry nose;
+• from the respiratory system - cough, bronchospasm, nosebleeds, dry nose;

 • from the cardiovascular system - tachycardia, peripheral edema;